Xafecopy

-Xafecopy Trojan is a malware software targeting the Android operating system, first identified in September 2017 by cybersecurity and antivirus provider Kaspersky Lab.
+Xafecopy is a malware software targeting the Android operating system, first identified in September 2017 by cybersecurity and antivirus provider Kaspersky Lab.
 According to Kaspersky Lab, Xafecopy infected at least 4,800 users within a month in approximately 47 countries.
 Users in India were its primary victims, followed by users from Russia, Turkey, and Mexico.

 History

 Xafecopy was first discovered by Kaspersky in 2017 when it infected thousands of android-based devices in India.
 The malware was reported to be embedded in a variety of apps, most commonly in battery optimizers.
 Malicious code is downloaded onto the device without the knowledge or consent of the user.
 The app clicks on web pages that use the Wireless Application Protocol (WAP) billing method, and Xafecopy subscribes the phone to a number of services which charge money directly to the user's mobile phone bill.
 The technology is also able to bypass Captcha systems.

 Xafecopy has been found using JavaScript file names which was previously used by infamous Ztorg Trojan, triggering speculation of a possibility of code sharing between cyber criminal gangs.